 Set the Big Deadline First

 So, how do you know if your deadline is realistic?
 Ask yourself some questions.
 What are your other priorities between now and that deadline?
-Do I need help from anyone else to meet it?
-This is a particularly important question when working with publishers, journal editors, or dissertation committees who have their own priorities, so be sure to consider their needs as well.
+Do you need help from anyone else to meet it?
+This is a particularly important question when working with academic collaborators, publishers, journal editors, or dissertation committees who have their own priorities, so be sure to consider their needs as well.
 What’s your track record?
 Do you make a habit of setting overly-ambitious deadlines only to find yourself stymied when you can’t meet them?
 If that sounds like you, it might be time to reach out to mentors for help on setting more realistic deadlines.

 Set Smaller Deadlines to Keep on Track

 Once you’ve got a sense of your final deadline it’s time to set realistic smaller deadlines to move you toward the goal.
 Set daily or weekly writing goals that move you ahead.
-Writers often work with a goal to write 500–750 words a day or to complete a certain number of pages, and if you do that, you will find the writing adding up fast.
+Writers often work with a goal to write 500–750 words a day or to complete a certain number of pages.
+If you do that, you will find the writing adding up fast.
 Some writers set a daily time goal, but given the number of hours many of us can spend staring at blank screens, a more concrete goal is helpful.
 A daily deadline keeps you on track and stems procrastination before it starts.

 Put It All on the Calendar